shepherd-06/Solita-Backend/readme.md

 2. Now, you will have to insert all the journey data into the database.
 Its going to take a while. `http://localhost:8000/ops/<TODO>`, send a GET request via CURL or hit that URL from your browser.
 Don't run this request multiple times because then every data will be inserted that many times.
 We don't want it to happen

 It took me 20 minutes to populate the database, so get yourself some coffee and wait for it.
 Both of the requests will return a status.
 Again, this is a very bad way to populate data into the system.
 If I have time, I will update it.

-### Deploy

-Run `python3 manage.py runserver`.
-By default, Django will run the backend in `port 8000`.
-You can change to your port of choice by running `python3 manage.py runserver <PORT>`

 -----------